 The complexity of financial statement fraud has received considerable attention over the past few years and will continue to cause concern.
 This course is designed for those who regularly review and evaluate financial statements.
 Auditors, both internal and independent, will benefit from an enhanced understanding of what the numbers mean and the increased ability to detect indicators of fraud.

-This two-day, instructor-led course also discusses the fraud-related responsibilities of financial professionals and provides you with practical techniques to detect financial statement manipulation.
+This 2-day, instructor-led course also discusses the fraud-related responsibilities of financial professionals and provides you with practical techniques to detect financial statement manipulation.

 You Will Learn How To: